verekia/js-stack-from-scratch/tutorial/04-webpack-react/README.md

 Depending on the environment we're in, we'll include either the Webpack Dev Server bundle, or the production bundle.
 Note that the path to Webpack Dev Server's bundle is *virtual*, `dist/js/bundle.js` is not actually read from your hard drive in development mode.
 It's also necessary to give Webpack Dev Server a different port than your main web port.

+Alright that was a lot of changes, let's see if everything works as expected:

+- Run `yarn start`.
+Once Webpack Dev Server is done generating the bundle and its sourcemaps (which should be 1MB+ files) and the process hangs in your terminal, open `http://localhost:8000/` and you should see "Wah wah".
+Open your Chrome console, and under the Source tab, check which files are included.
+You should only see `static/css/style.css` under `localhost:8000/`, and have all your ES6 source files under `webpack://./src`.
+That means sourcemaps are working.
+In `src/client/entry.js` Try changing `Wah wah` into any other string.
+As you save the file, Webpack Dev Server in your terminal should generate a new bundle and the Chrome tab should start reloading automatically.

+- Run `yarn prod`.
+Once Webpack is done generating the minified bundle (around 300KB this time), open `http://localhost:8000/` and you should still see "Wah wah".
+In the Source tab of the Chrome console, you should this time find `static/js/bundle.js` under `localhost:8000/`, but no `webpack://` sources.
+Click on `bundle.js` to make sure it is minified.

+Phew, that was a lot of infra stuff.
+All these first chapters basically just give you a Hello World in your browser!
+Alright, I think you now finally deserve to build the app we've been preparing for this entire time.

 ## React

 > 💡 **[React](https://facebook.github.io/react/)** is a library for building user interfaces by Facebook.
 It uses the **[JSX](https://facebook.github.io/react/docs/jsx-in-depth.html)** syntax to represent HTML elements and components while leveraging the power of JavaScript.